RoyalIcing/Orb/README.md

 ## Use cases

+- Parsers
+- State machines
+- Formatters & string builders
+- HTTP endpoint that can be deployed agnostically to the server or edge.
+- Interactive UI controls
 - Write a HTML component and run it in:
     - Phoenix LiveView & dead views
     - In the browser using `<wasm-html>` custom element
 - LiveView and its server rendering is a fantastic default, but the latency can be noticeable for certain UI interactions.
 With Orb you could use Elixir to write a WebAssembly module that then runs in the user’s browser.
-- State machines
-- Parsers
-- Formatters & string builders
-- Interactive color picker controls
-- Animation that runs fast in the browser, and works on the server
+- Animation that runs fast in the browser and also works on the server
 - Code generators

 ## Why WebAssembly?

 - It runs on all of today’s major platforms: browser, server, edge, mobile, laptop, tablet, desktop.
 - Universal/isomorphic components (ones that run on the server and browser) are possible in React and Next.js, but they have many different flavours and can get pretty complex for a system that was meant to be declarative.
-- Like HTML and CSS it’s backwards compatible, which means WebAssembly you author today will be guaranteed to still work in a decade or more.
+- Like HTML and CSS it’s backwards compatible, which means WebAssembly you author today will be guaranteed to still work in a decade or longer.
 - It’s memory-safe and sandboxed.
-It can’t read memory outside of itself, plus only what has been explicitly passed into it.
-It can be timeboxed to run only for a certain duration.
+It can’t read memory outside of itself, only what has been explicitly passed into it.
+It can even be timeboxed to run for a maximum duration.
 - It’s fast.

 ## Why develop Orb in Elixir?